Happy birthday Drupal

 6. Quality content editor experience

-Drupal also has a built-in workflow manager so that content editing can be extended with custom workflows to support different use cases.
+Drupal CMS has a built-in workflow manager so that content editing can be extended with custom workflows to support different use cases.

 Content modules – feature highlights

 - Page building using components and/or layouts (e.g. Paragraphs, Gutenberg, Bootstrap Layouts, Drupal core’s Layout Builder etc.)

 - Customisable and extensible WYSIWYG editors (e.g. Drupal core, Entity Embed, Linkit, CKEditor Panel Button, Editor File upload etc.)

 - Automated html/text postprocessing (e.g. Drupal core, Token, Entity Embed etc.).